shawnbrown/datatest/README.rst

 .. start-inclusion-marker-description

-Datatest helps speed up and formalize data-wrangling and data validation tasks.
+Datatest helps to speed up and formalize data-wrangling and data validation tasks.
 It repurposes software testing practices for data preparation and quality assurance projects.
 Datatest can help you: